 - Vegetables aren’t kept cold.
 The CDC found that half of leafy greens are delivered to restaurants at the recommended temperature of 41 degrees Fahrenheit.
 Bacteria can grow on greens stored at higher temperatures.

 You can read more about the studies on the CDC website.

 Contact Our Des Moines Wrongful Death Lawyer for a Free Consult

 When you eat at a restaurant, you expect to pay for great food—not for food poisoning.
 Restaurants, like other businesses, have a duty to keep their customers safe.
 This means taking proper steps to prevent food-borne illness.
 A restaurant that doesn’t take these steps is negligent.

 If you or a loved suffered severe food poisoning after eating at a Des Moines restaurant, you may be able to file a food poisoning lawsuit.
-Please contact our personal injury lawyers in Des Moines at 888-807-2752 for more information.
+Please contact our wrongful death lawyer in Des Moines at 888-807-2752 for more information.